KnowageLabs/Knowage-Documentation/functionalities-guide/free-inquiry/index.rst

 - **relation**: it refers to relationships or connections between two entities (e.g. relationship between the sales and the product dimension).

 .. figure:: media/image300.png

+	Relations of one entity.

 There are two available views: smart and advance.
 When qbe is opened by default user will see smart view.
 Clicking on one filed of one entity that field will be added in the query and user will se executed query in imidiately.

 .. figure:: media/smart.png

+	Smart view.

 User can switch to advance view clicking on Smart view in top right corner.
 User can continue adding fields in the query but without seeing result.

 .. figure:: media/advanceView.png

+	Advance view

 Let us see more in detail how to add calculated fields.